Mountains 101: a free online learning experience

 Winter is the perfect time to explore Jasper National Park.
 Before you head out, take a moment to learn about seasonal closures for caribou conservation.

-Prescribed fire planned for this fall
+Prescribed fire planned for spring 2017

 Parks Canada will be using prescribed fire in two areas of Jasper National Park to reduce the danger of wildfire while restoring some of our landscape and providing some mitigation from Mountain Pine Beetle.